Chapter 8

 "Elsie, where's Ronald?"
 Raina asked, holding her hand, her tone carrying a hint of frustration.

-Elsie lowered her head, gently pulling her hand free from Raina's grip, and gestured her response.
+Elsie lowered her head, gently pulling her hand free from Raina's grip, and signed.

 "He had something to take care of and left early."